MonishKrishna2009/Portfolio/README.md

 - 🎓 **Completed Class 10:** Academic Batch 2024-25
 - 💻 **Currently Pursuing:** Class 11 (Computer Science)

-> Maharishi Vidya Mandir Sr Sc School has been a learning experience since 2013.
+> Maharishi Vidya Mandir Sr Sc School has been a extraordinary learning experience since 2013.
 After completing my Class 10 from the academic batch 2024-25, I am now exploring the subject of Computer Science from Class 11, enhancing my skills and laying a solid foundation for the future.

 ---